aphanotus/borealis/README.md

 ### Morphometrics

-One of the goals of this package has become to provide a system to record [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) in the objects produced through a morphometry workflow, relying on tools provided by the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).
+One of the goals of this package is to provide a system to record [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) in the objects produced through a morphometry workflow.
+Many of the major GMM step employ functions from the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).

 #### AIC.adonis